RavindraChaugule/rc-accordion-tabs/README.md

 # rc-accordion-tabs

-Tabs to Accordion CSS  only
+Tabs to Accordion component made using HTML and CSS only.
+This component is responsive and customizable.